 For our example, let’s say the business issue is that ABC Company wants to expand their service area.
 A common problem with this would be a very manual billing process and lack of bandwidth to add new accounts (effect).
 We’ve found that many Communications billing systems are not set up to scale as companies grow.

-Listen closely, because the prospect’s responses points to the effects to their productivity and bottom line.
+Listen closely, because the prospect’s responses point to the effects of their productivity and bottom line.
 Review the prospect’s responses to Identify Value in the form of Dominant Buying Motives (DBMs).
 A DBM is any area of special concern or interest to the prospect that can be addressed with your services.
 DBMs will vary from prospect to prospect.

 In the billing industry, BDMs might be:

-This is a crucial step.
+This is a crucial step for any B2B sales strategy.
 Simply telling a prospect that they have a need is not an effective sales technique.
 You must secure agreement from the prospect A) sees the need and B) understands the value of a solution.
 Tie down questions are a valuable way to secure agreement from your prospect.
 They will prompt your prospect to either agree or state an objection.
 Using tie downs allow the salesperson to achieve small wins leading up to the sale; but be careful not to over-use tie downs – it can annoy your prospect.